valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

              details).
 It is also the module's responsibility to abort the execution on role change, either by using server event (to get notified when the instance becomes a replica) or relying on the disconnect callback of the original client.
 Failing to do so can result in a write operation on a replica.
-             Unlike other call replies, promise call reply **must** be freed while the Redis GIL is locked.
+             Unlike other call replies, promise call reply **must** be freed while the Valkey GIL is locked.
              Notice that on unblocking, the only promise is that the unblock handler will be called, If the blocking RedisModule_Call caused the module to also block some real client (using RedisModule_BlockClient), it is the module responsibility to unblock this client on the unblock handler.
              On the unblock handler it is only allowed to perform the following:
-             * Calling additional Redis commands using RedisModule_Call
+             * Calling additional Valkey commands using RedisModule_Call
              * Open keys using RedisModule_OpenKey
              * Replicate data to the replica or AOF

-             Specifically, it is not allowed to call any Redis module API which are client related such as:
+             Specifically, it is not allowed to call any Valkey module API which are client related such as:
              * RedisModule_Reply* API's
              * RedisModule_BlockClient
              * RedisModule_GetCurrentUserName

-* **...**: The actual arguments to the Redis command.
+* **...**: The actual arguments to the Valkey command.

 On success a `RedisModuleCallReply` object is returned, otherwise NULL is returned and errno is set to the following values: